joryhatton/backpack/README.md

 - You _are_ using a Debian or Ubuntu based distro.
 - You're going to be using ruby.
 - You're going to be using git.
-- You going to be using zsh, vim, and tmux.
+- You're going to be using zsh, vim, and tmux.

 The ideal place for Backpack is within a `~/dotfiles` directory.
 See [mine](https://github.com/fulstop/dotfiles) as an example.